Bob Steele Joins ISHOF’s One in a Thousand Campaign As One of Swimming’s Long-Time Contributors

 by ANDY ROSS

-swimming’s great motivational speakers, has joined the One in a Thousand Campaign, designed to help the Hall of Fame prosper during the COVID pandemic., who is known as one of
+Bob Steele, who is known as one of swimming’s great motivational speakers, has joined the One in a Thousand Campaign, designed to help the Hall of Fame prosper during the COVID pandemic.

-Steele had first swum down in Fort Lauderdale in January 1958 with coachwhen he was a freshman at Southern Illinois University.
+Steele had first swum down in Fort Lauderdale in January 1958 with coach Rob Casey when he was a freshman at Southern Illinois University.
 Steele has since contributed about eight paintings to the Swimming Hall of Fame that were on display in the museum over the years and was “on a first name basis” with ISHOF CEO Buck Dawson.

 “We always used the Fort Lauderdale Casino Pool for training during Christmas time and the thing that made Christmas training in Fort Lauderdale so good was sub-standard housing.
 In my coaching, we trained in Fort Lauderdale probably 10 or 15 times.
 We could spend money elsewhere and enjoy the sunshine.”

 Bob Steele has been out of coaching for a couple of decades, but is looking forward to the grand opening of the new facility when it is finished.